Monday, August 3, 2015

 FINAL THOUGHTS:

 Talk about proving doubters wrong.
 Mobb Deep cement their status as hip hop icons with this album.
 Although a minor quibble by me is that I wish Havoc kept his pen game as sharp as it was on The Infamous, even though he delivered on a few tracks here, most notably More Trife Life.
-Not the case for Prodigy, obviously, as the man transforms into a lyrical monster on this record.
+Not the case for Prodigy, obviously, as the man furthers his transformation into a lyrical monster on this record.
 Every verse he delivers connects.
 Every fucking verse.
 I will say something for Hav, though: His wall-to-wall production on here is his finest hour behind the boards.
 For some reason, nobody remembers these Hell On Earth songs, which mystifies me, as the same ingredients that were on The Infamous are present here.
 Not only that, but they produce even better results here most of the time, effectively landing this album alongside the OB4CLs, the Reasonable Doubts and the It Was Writtens of that time period.
 Hell, I haven't skipped a single song on here!
 This would be the last Mobb Deep album that would be released before the advent of the Internet bootleggers, who would massacre the next Mobb Deep album, for better or worse.

 WORTH IT?